michael-manley/SecureCRT-SecureFX-FlatPak/README.md

 Some bugs
 =========
-At the moment, history and help do not work as they are hardcoded in /usr/share.
+At the moment, the History tab in the About Box and help do not work as they are hardcoded in /usr/share.
 I beleve also other languages dont work as well due to the same /usr/share hardcoding.